 \citet{Misra2020} identified QPOs as the dynamic frequency of a truncated relativistic accretion disk in the case of GRS~1915+105.
 The dynamic frequency is defined as the ratio of the sound propagation velocity of the inner disk to the truncation radius, i.e., the inverse of the sound crossing time \citep{Misra2020}.
-Based on the assumption that the accretion disk is a standard relativistic accretion disk \citep{Novikov1973}, the dynamic frequency is a function of the inner radius ($R_{\rm in}$), black hole spin ($a_{*}$), mass accretion rate ($\dot{M}$) and a normalization factor ($N$). \citet{Liu2021} extended the results in \citet{Misra2020} to a larger range of accretion rates with \hxmt\ data of GRS~1915+105, and confirmed the high spin nature of the source.
-Following the work of \citet{Misra2020} and \citet{Liu2021}, we illustrate the relation between QPO frequency ($f_{\rm QPO}$) divided by accretion rate ($\dot{M}$) and disk inner radius ($R_{\rm in}$) in Fig.~\ref{gx339_dyn} and Fig.~\ref{exo1846_dyn}.
+Based on the assumption that the accretion disk is a standard relativistic accretion disk \citep{Novikov1973}, the dynamic frequency is a function of $R_{\rm in}$, $a_{*}$, $\dot{M}$ and a normalization factor ($N$). \citet{Liu2021} extended the results in \citet{Misra2020} to a larger range of accretion rates with \hxmt\ data of GRS~1915+105, and confirmed the high spin nature of the source.
+Following the work of \citet{Misra2020} and \citet{Liu2021}, we illustrate the relation between $f_{\rm QPO}$ divided by $\dot{M}$ and $R_{\rm in}$ in Fig.~\ref{gx339_dyn} and Fig.~\ref{exo1846_dyn}.
 Both sources show negative correlation between $f_{\rm QPO}/\dot{M}$ and $R_{\rm in}$, Moreover, the correlation follows the prediction of the dynamic frequency model.